StatelessCat/Hydra-RDF-REST-bugtracker/README.md

-# RDF-REST-bugtracker
+# Hydra-bugtracker
-A very simple bugtracker API using RDF-REST
+A very simple bugtracker API self-described in Hydra